google/cronet.dart/README.md

 ## Supported Platforms

-Currently, 64 bit Desktop Platforms (Linux, Windows and MacOS) are supported.
+Currently, Android and 64 bit Desktop Platforms (Linux, Windows and MacOS) are supported.

 ## Requirements

 1. Dart SDK 2.12.0 or above.
 2. CMake 3.15 or above.
 (If on windows, Visual Studio 2019 with C++ tools)
 3. C++ compiler. (g++/clang/msvc)
+4. Android NDK if targeting Android.

 ## Usage